velichkoStoev/useful-stuff/IntroductionToPython.md

 - For other data types (lists, dictionaries, user-defined types), assignment works differently.
   - These datatypes are "mutable."
   - When we change these data, we do it in place.
-  - We don’t copy them into a new memory address each time.
+  - We don't copy them into a new memory address each time.
   - If we type y=x and then modify y, both x and y are changed.

 ```python